-Before saving files to a brand new hard disk, you must initialize this disk, then create new volume with Unallocated space, finally format this volume with a file system.
-When initialize a disk in Windows Server 2019, you can select either MBR or GPT.
-On a MBR disk, you can only create maximum 2TB partition and in most cases you can only use 2TB disk space.
-If you initialize a 4TB disk as MBR using Windows built-in Disk Management tool, the remaining 2TB Unallocated space can't be created new volume or added to other partition.
+Before saving files to a brand new hard disk, you must initialize this disk.
+Then create new volume and format with a file system.
+When initialize a brand new disk in Windows Server 2019, you can select either MBR or GPT.
+On a MBR disk, you can only create 4 Primary partitions and use maximum 2TB disk space.
+If you initialize a 4TB disk as MBR, the remaining 2TB Unallocated space can't be created new volume or added to other partition.

-1. How to convert MBR to GPT in Server 2019 Disk Management
+1. How to convert MBR to GPT with Server 2019 Disk Management

 This method is only used when there's no partition on the MBR disk or you can delete all partitions on it.

-Steps to convert MBR to GPT using Server 2019 Disk Management:
+Steps to convert MBR to GPT in Server 2019 using Disk Management:

-- Press Windows and X together on your keyboard and click Disk Management in the list.
+- Press Windows + X together on your keyboard and click Disk Management in the list.

-- Right a partition on this MBR disk and select Delete Volume, repeat to other partitions on the same disk.
+- Right a partition on this MBR disk and select Delete Volume, repeat to delete all other partitions on this disk.
 Remember to transfer files in advance.

 - Right click the front of this disk and select Convert to GPT Disk.
 In a while, the conversion will be completed.

-Obviously, it is not a good idea to convert MBR disk to GPT like that.
-There's better way to convert MBR to GPT without losing data for Windows 2019 server.
+Obviously, it is not a good idea to convert disk style like that.
+There's better way to convert MBR to GPT without losing data in Windows 2019 server.
 Before starting, confirm if you want to convert a system disk to GPT or convert a MBR disk with only data.

 2. How to convert disk with MBR2GPT.exe in Windows Server 2019

-This method is used for converting system MBR disk to GPT.
+This method is only used for converting system MBR disk to GPT.

 You should pay more attention if you want to convert system disk to GPT, because Operating System is booting from this disk.
-There are some tools that can help you convert system disk to GPT, but no tool can ensure 100% bootable after converting disk from MBR to GPT.
-If it failed, you cannot boot Windows.
-Therefore, you'd better run Server 2019 MBR2GPT.exe which is a native and command prompt tool.
+Few tools can ensure 100% server bootable after converting system disk from MBR to GPT.
+Therefore, you'd better back up in advance and run MBR2GPT in Server 2019, which is a native command prompt tool.
 It is very easy to convert disk with MBR2GPT but your disk partition layout must meet some requirements.